 - Evaluate your progress throughout the treatment to assess the progression of benefits or identify complications

 Q: Who will administer my tDCS treatment?

 A: tDCS is administered by trained technicians under the supervision of attending physicians from the Department of Psychiatry at Mass General.
-These technicians have followed an internal training and certification process under the supervision of the chief of the TMS Clinical Service.
+These technicians have followed an internal training and certification process under the supervision of the director of the TMS Clinical Service.

 Q: How many tDCS sessions will I be getting?

 A: Most patients receive treatment five days a week, for two or more weeks (typically a total of 10-30 treatments).
 Some patients will need more than 10 treatments to get the best results.
 The number of sessions will be decided with your care team according to your clinical progress.